Potty Training Tips with Amanda Jenner

 Are reusable training pants more effective?

 Using reusable training pants has great benefits.
-The little ones know that this is not a nappy, and using reusable pants will help them to feel the wetness helping them to learn- and transition to big boy/girl pants with ease.
-Reusable training pants give toddlers and parents the confidence they need when potty training.
-They will also save you money, and most importantly, the planet!
+The little ones know that this is not a nappy, and using reusable pants will help them to feel the wetness helping them to learn- and transition to big kid pants with ease.

 Tell us about the Potty Training Pack

-The Potty Training Pack is a fun and educational programme, that the whole family can get involved in.
-The pack has 2 characters, George and Hollie, and these are prominent throughout the pack.
 Children learn through visuals and in the pack there is a beautifully illustrated book taking George and Hollie on their potty training journey.
-There are 3 reward systems within the pack, plus a parenting guide which explains; when to start potty training, signs of readiness, and how to implement the reward systems.
+There are 3 reward charts within the pack, plus a parenting guide which explains; when to start potty training, signs of readiness, and how to implement the reward systems.

 Tell us about the My Carry Potty